 Amendment and Restatement of Amended and Restated 1997 Long-Term Incentive Plan.
 Approval of the amendment and restatement of our Amended and Restated 1997 Long-Term Incentive Plan requires the affirmative vote of a majority of all votes cast on this proposal, provided that the total votes cast on this proposal must represent over fifty percent of all common shares entitled to vote on this proposal.
 For purposes of the requirement that the total votes cast represent over fifty percent of all common shares entitled to vote on the proposal, abstentions will be counted as votes cast and therefore as shares present and entitled to vote at the meeting.
-Abstentions will have the same effect as votes against this proposal and broker non-votes will have the same effect as votes against this proposal, unless holders of more than fifty percent of all common shares entitled to vote on this proposal cast votes, in which event broker non-votes will not have any effect on the result of the vote.
+Abstentions will have the same effect as votes against this proposal, unless holders of more than fifty percent of all common shares entitled to vote on this proposal cast votes, in which event broker non-votes will not have any effect on the result of the vote.